2shady4u/godot-kra-psd-importer/README.md

 Re-building Godot from scratch is **NOT** required, the proper way of installing this plugin is to either install it through the Asset Library or to just manually download the build files yourself.

+Additionally, either setting the environment variable **MAGICK_CODER_MODULE_PATH** in the system registry (recommended way) or an installation of ImageMagick is required to be able to export to the PNG-format.
+The variable should be pointed to the following path:

+`MAGICK_CODER_MODULE_PATH = <path-to-godot-project>\addons\godot-psd-importer\bin\win64`

 ### Godot Asset Library

 **Godot-PSD-Importer** is available through the official Godot Asset Library, and can be installed in the following way: